 As described in its Final Value Assessment Framework, ICER will now include in its reports information on wasteful or lower-value services in the same clinical area that could be reduced or eliminated to create headroom in health care budgets for higher-value innovative services (for more information, see https://icer-review.org/final-vaf-2017-2019/).
 ICER encouraged all stakeholders to suggest services (including treatments and mechanisms of care) currently used for people with HAE that could be reduced, eliminated, or made more efficient.
-We did not receive any suggestions for potential cost-saving measures in response to the final scoping document but continue to seek such input.
+We have not received any suggestions for potential cost-saving measures but continue to seek such input.